A half-century of global collaboration in science and the 'Shrinking World'

-Although we constructed our R\&D disciplines based on the level-1 concept as above, those constructed based on the higher levels of concept would provide even more practical suggestions and implications.
-For example, more concrete implications on a country's R\&D activities or their international collaborations would be obtained for \q{\href{https://explore.openalex.org/concepts/c58053490}{Quantum Computer}} (level 3) rather than {\quantum} or \q{\href{https://explore.openalex.org/concepts/C2781047461}{Biopharmaceuticals}} (level 2) rather than {\bio}.
-We will leave such specific analyses for future work and focus on analyses of the broad discipline of level 1 in this paper, where the volume of work can accumulate to the scale of hundreds of thousands to millions.
+While we construct our R\&D disciplines based on level-1 concepts, disciplines constructed based on higher concept levels could provide even more practical suggestions and implications depending on the situation.
+For example, using \q{\href{https://explore.openalex.org/concepts/c58053490}{Quantum Computer}} (level 3) instead of {\quantum} or \q{\href{https://explore.openalex.org/concepts/C2781047461}{Biopharmaceuticals}} (level 2) instead of {\bio} could provide more concrete implications for a country's R\&D activities or international collaborations.
+We will defer such specific analyses to future work and focus on analysing the broad level-1 discipline in this paper, where the volume of work can accumulate to the scale of hundreds of thousands to millions.